-While Lung, prostate, colorectal, stomach and liver cancer are the most common types of cancer-related mortality in men, Breast, colorectal, lung, cervix and thyroid cancer are the most common among women [5,7].
+While lung, prostate, colorectal, stomach and liver cancer are the most common among men, breast, colorectal, lung, cervix and thyroid cancer are the most common among women [5,7].

 The World Health Organization estimates that cancer-related deaths would increase by 72% between 2018 – 2040 .

-Several studies have pointed to a strong correlation between consuming red meat (beef, pork, lamb and goat) and colorectal cancer, the second leading type of cancer-related deaths .
+Several studies have pointed out a strong correlation between consuming red meat (beef, pork, lamb and goat) and colorectal cancer, the second leading type .

-Multiple research on colorectum cancer claim that almost 70-80 % of cases related to these cancers can be attributed to dietary patterns [12,13].
+Multiple researches on red meat and colorectum cancer claim that almost 70-80 % of cases can be attributed to dietary patterns [12,13].

 Processed meat (ham, salami, bacon, sausages) consumption has also been linked to risk of bowel(colorectum) and stomach cancer, which is the third leading cause of cancer-related deaths [10,11].